 Sperm morphology (shape of head and tail)

-A normal spermatozoa has an oval head with a long, straight tail.
+Normal spermatozoa have oval heads with long, straight tails.
 Abnormal sperm shape can mean the head is doubled, crooked, or oversized, or the tail is crooked.

-At least 4% of sperm must be normal to be fertile.
+Guys, at least 4% of your sperm must be normal to be fertile.
 The average is 15%.
 This means that on average, 85% of sperm are abnormally shaped!